ponylang/rfcs/text/0000-introduce empty ranges.md

   end
   ```

   Currently and counter the natural expectation, this code hangs since the Range is *infinite* when the file f existed but was empty.
 The reason is that in this case the Range expands to `Range[USize](1, 0, 1)` which again in Python and Rust would be considered empty but is currently infinite in Pony.
+While there are legitimate cases in which the current `Range` implementation returns infinite iterators, this particular case seems illogical since the iterator should produce a number of elements of `step` spacing on the *trajectory from min to max*.
+In the example above, no such elements can exists due to the sign mismatch between min, max, and step, and the returned Range should be empty rather than infinite -- like it is in Rust, Python, and others.
+The only reason why Pony creates an *infinite* range in this situation is that it, algorithmically, seems to be saying: I know there are no elements (the implementation actually checks for this "no progress possible" situation), but I will walk indefinitely in the wrong direction because you told me so and hence I am infinite, even though the number of elements on the expected tranjectory is zero.
+The big issue with this is that it precludes or makes very cumbersome the expressive use of the bounds like in the csv file example above in which the programmer *knows* and *makes use of* the fact that if the bounds (and the step) are not compatible sign-wise, the range will have zero iterations, i.e. be *empty*.

-  Strangely Pony currently treats the *infinite* case as important enough to provide a test with ```is_infinite(): Bool```, but provides no test for the far more likely to occur empty cases but instead simply declares those cases to be infinite too.
-Rust provides ```is_empty()``` for these cases like this RFC also proposes to add to Pony.
+  The more legitimate classification of Ranges as infinite, e.g. cases when `min` and `max` are different, finite, and `step == 0`, are not changed in this RFC.
+For those cases, at least the argument could be made that the number of iterations should become "infinitely large.
+Pony currently treats the *infinite* case as important enough to provide a test with `is_infinite(): Bool`.
+Since currently no empty Ranges are recognized, there is also no test for the far more likely to occur empty cases.
+For example, Rust provides a `is_empty()` method for these cases and this RFC proposes to add `.is_empty(): Bool` to Pony

   ```rust
   assert!( (3..3).is_empty());
   assert!( (3..2).is_empty());
   ```

-  While one could maybe argue that a `for` loop could be bracketed by a test for `is_infite()`:
+  While one could maybe argue that a `for` loop could be bracketed by a test for `is_infite()` in the above example,

   ```pony
   ...